kristoff-it/zig-afl-kit/README.md

 ### **------> IMPORTANT <------**
 For better fuzzing performance you will want to modify `std.mem.backend_can_use_eql_bytes` to return false, otherwise AFL++ will not be able to observe char-by-char string comparisons and its fuzzing capabilities will be greatly reduced.

-*If you don't do this, you might aswell go back to writing unit tests like a bozo.*
+*If you don't do this, you might aswell go back to writing unit tests like a bozo >:)*

 This means modifying your copy of the Zig stdlib.
 If you have ZLS you can simply write `std.mem` anywhere in your code and goto definiton, otherwise you can invoke `zig env` and modify `$std_dir/mem.zig`.